Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

 > **Notes:**
   * PostgreSQL 9.5+ is required when using the `cluster` strategy with `postgres` as the backing Kong cluster datastore.
   * The `dictionary_name` directive was added to prevent the usage of the `kong` shared dictionary, which could lead to `no memory` errors.
-    * Known limitation: the cost for `AI proxy` will be only reflected during the next request.
+    * Known limitation: The cost for `AI proxy` will be only reflected during the next request.
     * Example: a request is made and `AI proxy` plugin is returning a token cost of `100` for the `OpenAi` provider:
       - The request will be made to OpenAi provider and response returned to user
       - The next request will be blocked if rate limit is reached